jclancy93/distributor-contract/README.md

 #### setBuysAllowed

+Pause/unpause cover purchases at any time.

 ```
 function setBuysAllowed(bool _buysAllowed) external onlyOwner
 ```

 #### setTreasury

+Change where the distributor fees are sent to at any time.

 ```
 function setTreasury(address payable _treasury) external onlyOwner
 ```

 ### API endpoints

 #### GET /quote